Sony’s PlayStation Classic is an incomplete reflection of the 32-bit era

-We went to Sony's San Mateo office to find out, and the results were mixed.
+We went to Sony's office in San Mateo, California to find out, and the results were mixed.

 The PlayStation Classic might be the most lovingly crafted miniature console yet.
 Much like Nintendo's NES and SNES Classics, the PlayStation Classic's plastic chassis is incredibly detailed, replicating every button, logo, line and crevice found on the original console.
 That level of detail may be what we expect from these throwback consoles, but the PlayStation Classic actually raises the bar -- adding in tiny, vestigial details that take the miniature console's nostalgia factor to the next level.